vibansal/ancestry/README.md

 ## INSTALLATION

 The program is implemented in Python and C. To successfully compile the code and run the program, Python 2.7 and a gcc compiler is required.
 The code currently does not work with new version of Python (3.xx).
+The code also uses an older version of samtools (0.1.18) for parsing bam files which is included in the parsebam directory.
+Therefore, the code can only handle bam files (not cram files).

 ## HOW TO RUN THE PROGRAM: